 Continuing this charming and picturesque walk, you will reach Place Flagey, one of the largest and most lively squares in Brussels, a popular meeting place for dining out, having a drink, enjoying the fountains or taking advantage of the many shops or the market on Saturdays and Sundays.

+The Bascule district is also close to the Metropolitan, another place that is packed with shops, supermarkets, cafés and restaurants.
 Moreover, you are only a few steps away from the famous and much celebrated Avenue Louise, well-known for its prestigious boutiques.

 Still in the vicinity of the Metropolitan, you will find the iconic Place du Châtelain, with its Wednesday market, a very lively and pleasant area for a stroll.
 There is also the Avenue Molière and Place Brugmann neighbourhood, with its fine restaurants, antique dealers and fashion boutiques, in particular.